rusoil-software/rusoil-gpt-service/doc/vision.md

 Goal: describe concrete, minimal workflows for common users so we can validate the system with real tasks and tests.
 Each scenario lists the intent, steps, required components, and acceptance criteria for an MVP run.

 1) Student — Local coding & Q&A (primary)
-- Intent: student runs RGPT locally on their laptop to get help with class notes and small code snippets.
+- Intent: student runs Petra locally on their laptop to get help with class notes and small code snippets.
 - Steps:
   1. Clone repo, place a quantized model in `models/` or run `tools/download_test_model.py`.
   2. `poetry install` and `cd frontend && npm install`.